-This document is a comparison between the principles of Plan (Preferred Project Report, July 2009) and the propo oved concept plan have prown section markers. ted on the right hand
+This document is a comparison between the principles guiding the approved Concept Plan (Preferred Project Report, July 2009) and the proposed design outcome.

-Throughout this document, site principles of the current been presented on the left hand side page and labelled w The proposed modifications to each principle are thus pr side page with blue section markers. g the approved Concept lesign outcome.
+Throughout this document, site principles of the current approved concept plan have been presented on the left hand side page and labelled with brown section markers.
+The proposed modifications to each principle are thus presented on the right hand side page with blue section markers.

-VISION & OVERVIEW
+APPROVED - INTRODUCTION VISION & OVERVIEW